JingC123/Age-Conversion/index.md

 ### Results

-### Examples

-From old to young:

-In the “youngify” process, we noticed that wrinkles are lightened and the skin looks better.
-In many cases, whitened hairs are also turned back to darker colors.

-From young to old:

-The “oldify” process is like a reverse to the previous.
-Wrinkles are added to the face.
-Hairs are whitened.
-The skin also looks a little more pale.
-We even noticed that the teeth in the pictures are also turned into a more aged condition.

-### Results

 We trained the model and got the generator loss near 3, the generator identity loss near 0.5, the cycle loss near 1, and discriminator loss near 0.2.
 The GAN loss is increasing during the training, while the discriminator loss shows a linear reduction and all other losses shows an exponential reduction.
 We used the trained model to generate several testing pictures.
 Some of them showed good results of age shifting, which is described in the examples section.